Herbert Howells: Family tragedy and the war

 In September 1935 Howells' nine-year-old son Michael contracted polio during a family holiday, dying in London three days later.
-Michael was buried in the churchyard of St Matthew's Parish Church in Twigworth, Gloucestershire.
+Michael was buried in the churchyard of St Matthew's Church in Twigworth, Gloucestershire.

 Howells was deeply affected and continued to commemorate the event until the end of his life.
 At the suggestion of his daughter Ursula he sought to channel his grief into music, and over the next three years composed much of the large-scale choral work which was eventually to become Hymnus Paradisi, drawing on material from the still unpublished Requiem of 1932.
 This remained, in Howells' words, "a personal, almost secret document" until 1950.
-Other commemorative works written around this time include the Concerto for Strings (written in 1938), the slow movement of which is in joint memory of Michael and Edward Elgar and the unfinished Cello Concerto, on which Howells had been working at the time of the boy's death and which he found himself unable to complete.
+Other commemorative works written around this time include the Concerto for Strings (written in 1938), the slow movement of which is in joint memory of Michael and Edward Elgar, and the unfinished Cello Concerto, on which Howells had been working at the time of the boy's death and which he found himself unable to complete.
 A Sequence for St Michael and the motet Take Him, Earth, for Cherishing have also been associated with Howells's grief for Michael, as have two of Howells's hymn tunes, the best-known of which is his tune for the hymn "All My Hope on God is Founded" by Robert Bridges ("A Hymn Tune for Charterhouse"), which was renamed Michael for its publication in The Clarendon Hymn Book in 1936.
 Howells also wrote the tune Twigworth (1968) for the hymn "God is love, let heaven adore him".
 To a greater or lesser extent, however, much of Howells' subsequent music shows the influence of this loss.